Singularity and differentiability at the origin of static and spherically symmetric black holes: Proof of the forward direction

 In order to remove the divergent term in Eq.~\eqref{eq:ricci_alpha_b0}, we have to impose

 and again, if we substitute the above in Eq.~\eqref{eq:kretsch_alpha_b0}, to get rid of the divergent term, we have to solve the following quartic equation:

 which has the only real solution $m=0$.

-We can thus conclude that, in order to avoid the above divergences at $r=0$ in the Ricci and Kretschmann scalars, it is necessary to impose $m=n=0$, which means that $a_0\neq0$ and $b_0\neq 0$.
-Moreover, if we look at Eq.~\eqref{eq:b0_alpha}, we can see that $m=0$ implies also $b_0=1$.
-Therefore, for the rest of the discussion, we impose $a_0\neq0$ and $b_0=1$.
+We can thus conclude that, in order to avoid the above divergences at $r=0$ in the Ricci and Kretschmann scalars, it is necessary to impose $m=n=0$, hence $A(r)\equiv\tilde{A}(r)$ and $B(r)\equiv\tilde{B}(r)$.
+Moreover, if we look at Eq.~\eqref{eq:b0_alpha}, we can see that $m=0$ implies another condition that must hold in order to ensure the finiteness at the origin of both $R$ and $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$, namely, $b_0=1$.
+Therefore, for the rest of the discussion, we have that $A(r)$ and $B(r)$ are smooth functions with $a_0\neq0$ and $b_0=1$.
 Note that $a_0$ is not really a free parameter since, by the rescaling $t\mapsto|a_0|^{-1/2}\,t$ in Eq.~\eqref{eq:metric}, we can always set $a_0=\pm1$ without loss of generality.
-The $\pm$~sign is decided by the sign of $a_0$, which is fixed by the signature of the metric of the space.\\
+In most cases of physical interest, one typically fixes $a_0=1$ to ensure that the spacetime has a Lorentzian signature.
+However, since the following computations remain unchanged even when $a_0=-1$ (Euclidean signature), for the sake of generality, we keep the sign of $a_0$ unspecified. \bigbreak

-We now suppose to have some odd power in the Taylor expansions of $A(r)$ and $B(r)$ that has a non-null coefficient, i.e.
+We continue our analysis by proving now the necessity of having $A(r)$, $B(r)$ d-even functions.
+Suppose, again by way of contradiction, to have some odd power in the Taylor expansions of $A(r)$ and $B(r)$ with a non-vanishing coefficient, i.e.

-where, in this notation, ``$\sim$'' denotes the first non-null odd order term in the Taylor expansion of a quantity at $r=0$.
+where, in this notation, ``$\sim$'' denotes the first non-vanishing odd order term in the Taylor expansion of a quantity at $r=0$, and $n_a,n_b\in\mathbb{N}_0$.